30 Things Every Young Man Should Know

 13. Your relationship with your parents is important.

 The stronger your relationship with them the better.
 They’re the people who are most likely to always be there to help you and support you, so don’t toss that away.
 I’ll be open here and admit that my relationship with my mom is a really strong one, so when one romantic relationship ended and devastated me, I was able to cry on her shoulder.
 That’s the kind of relationship we have.
 You’ll value your parents later on, especially when you’re in their position.
-Build with them what you want your future kids to build with you.
+Build with you parents what you want your future kids to build with you.

 14. You can set an example now.